This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

 Semly Club includes extra offers and benefits from partners.
 They can support running your store, handling payments, finances, or growing your online business.

-In Settings you can check the active plan, limits, payments, invoices, platform language, and billing details.
+In Settings, you can check the active plan, limits, payments, invoices, platform language, and billing details.

 After completing these 4 steps, you have the basic project setup and you can start working with Semly on a regular basis.